 2018 Fantasy Baseball Outlook

-Tatis became the first 18-year-old in the modern era to post a 20/20 season in the Midwest League.
-The 6-foot-3, 185-pound quick-twitch athlete may have slightly mislead dynasty-league owners with his...
+Tatis became the first 18-year-old in the modern era to post a 20-20 season in the Midwest League.
+The 6-foot-3, 185-pound quick-twitch athlete may have slightly misled dynasty-league owners with his ...

 To instantly reveal our fantasy analysis of every player – including Fernando Tatis Jr. – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsYes No No

 Fernando Tatis Jr.: Minor League Games Played By Position

 A+Allen, Austin (C)